Like a Siren on a rock, the Triple woos me with her beauty.

 With a runner on first and one out, our beer league team getting a heavy beat down of 9 – 0, I came to the plate with a chance to start the rally that could help us claw back.
 As a left-handed hitter, and all of five-foot-three, it’s pretty common that I look to left-center and see the outfielder standing there a bit too tall.
-Clearly, from his angle, this little speck of a human from the left side won’t beat him.
+Clearly, from his angle, this little speck of a human who bats from the left side can’t beat him deep.

-From the third base coaching box, I hear my friend Ben offer a sort of code phrase that we’ve come to understand over the years.
+From the third base coaching box, my friend Ben offers a sort of code phrase that we’ve come to understand over the years.

-“Wiffle Ball,” he says, lost in the other sounds of fielders and commentary from the dugouts.
+“Wiffle Ball,” he says, his voice hidden beneath other commentary from their fielders and our dugout.
 “Wiffle Ball.”

 He’s referring to my ability to punish a Wiffle Ball.
-True, I have not the power of almost 90% of the people that walk on that field.
-But holding a Wiffle Ball bat, lighter than Joe Jackson on his feet, it’s my mechanics that allow me to send that holy white ball soaring into the blue sky.
-My swing generates power through a quick strike, as best I can.
+Truth be told, I have not the power of almost 90% of the people that walk onto a normal field with normal bats..
+But holding a Wiffle Ball bat, lighter than Joe Jackson on his feet, I have a mechanical swing that allows me to send that hallowed white ball soaring into any blue sky.
+I generate power through a quick strike as best I can.

 On the third delivery, I get my pitch.
 The yellow ball falls over the outside corner, belt high.
 I take a deliberate step towards the plate and put my best charge into it.

 The second it leaves my bat, I know the result…